dmfay/massive-js/docs/documents.md

   type: 'widget'
 }, {
   colors: ['gray', 'purple', 'red']
+}, {
+  body: 'info'
-}, 'info').then(widgets => {
+}).then(widgets => {
-  // an array of widgets, now in at least three colors.
+  // an array of widgets, now in at least three colors; since
-  // since products is not a document table (note the
+  // products is not a document table (note the 'info' field
-  // 'info' field was specified to update), the 'type'
+  // was specified to update), the 'type' is tested against a
-  // is tested against a column named type rather than
+  // column named type rather than a key in the info JSON or
-  // a key in the info JSON or JSONB column.
+  // JSONB column.
 });
 ```